New Data from UKinbound Reveals UK Summer Travel Trends - CLH News: Caterer, Licensee and Hotelier News

-New research by travel trade association UKinbound suggests that the resurgence of the UK’s inbound tourism industry is being led by couples and empty nesters, adults whose children have left home, from international markets, but supply chain capacity and staffing issues could slow down recovery.
+UKinbound’s latest Business Barometer Survey, conducted with its members in June/July 2022 suggests that the resurgence of the UK’s inbound tourism industry is being led by couples and empty nesters from international markets, but supply chain capacity and staffing issues could slow down recovery.

-The association, which represents over 300 UK tourism businesses that service international tourists visiting the UK (inbound tourism), undertook its latest business barometer member survey in June/July 2022.

-However, 78% of UK tourism businesses stated that they are confident about the impending 12 months, compared to just 11% in April 2020.
+However, 78% of UK tourism businesses stated that were confident about the upcoming 12 months, compared to just 11% in April 2020.

 The survey also asked members to compare their 2022 summer forecast (July, August and September) to the same time pre-pandemic.
-Over half (54%) expect international visitor bookings and numbers to be lower than pre-pandemic, while, one in five expect them to be higher during this period.
+Over half (54%) expected international visitor bookings and numbers to be lower than pre-pandemic, while, one in five expected them to be higher during this period.

 Nearly a third of inbound tourism businesses are expecting higher revenue levels compared to pre-Covid, however this trend was not shared across all businesses.
 71% of attractions and 57% of tour operators expect to have lower revenue compared to pre-pandemic.